calofmijuck/blog/_posts/lecture-notes/internet-security/2023-09-10-security-intro.md

 date: 2023-09-10
 github_title: 2023-09-10-security-intro
 image:
-  path: /assets/img/posts/Lecture Notes/Internet Security/is-01-cryptosystem.png
+  path: /assets/img/posts/lecture-notes/internet-security/is-01-cryptosystem.png
 attachment:
-  folder: assets/img/posts/Lecture Notes/Internet Security
+  folder: assets/img/posts/lecture-notes/internet-security
 ---

 > Every program has at least two purposes: the one for which it was written, and another for which it wasn't. - Alan J. Perlis